Lucascluz/hadt-app/README.md

 Contributions are welcome!
 Please follow the standard fork, branch, and pull request workflow.
 Ensure your code adheres to the project's linting and formatting standards.

-(Add more specific contribution guidelines if you have them)

 _This README was generated with assistance from GitHub Copilot._